- About Us

 We provide a comprehensive child development program designed to give children a head start in life, so they can succeed at home, school and in the community.

 Capital Area Head Start gives children a head start in life, empowers parents and strengthens families.
-CAHS began providing Head Start services to children and families in Dauphin, Cumberland and Perry Counties in 1988, when Keystone Children & Family Services received a grant for the program.
+CAHS began providing Head Start services to children and families in Dauphin, Cumberland and Perry Counties in 1988, when Keystone Human Services received a grant for the program.
 In 2001, we added Early Head Start services to serve pregnant women and children from birth to three.

 Head Start is a comprehensive, federally-funded child development program and serves over 900 families in the tri-county area.
 Children may enter the Head Start program up to two years before entering public school.
 Through our Early Head Start program, we provide services for children ages birth to three and women who are pregnant.